New Hotels in Berlin

 Co-working and co-living in hotels of Berlin

-The Social Hub at Alexander Square is more than just a hotel.
-It is a meeting place for guests of Berlin, students, Berliners and companies who want to network and work together.
-It hosts modern hotel rooms, co-working spaces, event spaces, restaurants, bars and lounges.
+The Social Hub at Alexanderplatz is more than just a hotel.
+It is a creative meeting place for Berlin guests, students, Berliners and companies who want to network and work together.
+It offers modern hotel rooms, co-working spaces, event rooms, restaurants, bars and lounges.

-The co-living concept of The Base is also growing in popularity.
-Launching this spring, The Base Berlin One promises to be a creative place that offers living and working together.
-It has 318 flats and 43 hotel rooms and offers a combination of long-stay and short-stay areas under one roof.
-The short-stay part features communal areas, a roof terrace and a café.
+The Base's coliving concept is also on trend.
+From this spring, The Base Berlin One will be a creative place to live and work together.
+With its 318 flats and 43 hotel rooms, it combines long-stay and short-stay areas under one roof.
+The short-stay section has communal areas, a roof terrace and a café.
 Hotel guests also have access to all community areas such as the library, cinema, co-working area and gym.

-And The Circus is opening a fourth building at the end of the year that will offer serviced flats for guests who want to stay longer in Berlin.
-The new building near Ostbahnhof, designed by architect Bernd Albers, is a KfW40 efficiency house and this makes it one of the most energy-efficient buildings in Berlin.
-In addition to the fully equipped flats, it features a co-working space, a café and a 700-square-metre roof terrace with a rooftop bar - perhaps it will soon emerge as the new hotspot of the capital.
+And The Circus opened a fourth building with serviced flats for guests who want to stay in Berlin for longer.
+Designed by architect Bernd Albers, the new building near Ostbahnhof is a KfW40 efficiency house, making it one of the most energy-efficient buildings in Berlin.
+In addition to the fully equipped flats, there is a co-working space, a café and a 700 square metre roof terrace with a rooftop bar - perhaps soon to be the new hotspot in the capital.

-The Locke group will also be offering serviced flats on the East Side Gallery in Friedrichshain from May this year, and they are hoping to offer their guests a different way of accommodation.
-Their aparthotels are a blend of serviced flats and boutique hotels.
-The private flats with kitchen and living area are almost twice the size of ordinary hotel rooms.
-In addition, guests have access to all hotel facilities and services such as a gym, café, restaurant or cocktail bar.
+Serviced flats at the East Side Gallery in Friedrichshain are also offered by the Locke brand, which aims to provide its guests with a different kind of accommodation.
+Their aparthotels are a mixture of serviced flats and boutique hotel.
+The private flats with kitchen and living area are almost twice the size of standard hotel rooms.
+Guests also have access to all hotel facilities and services such as a fitness centre, café, restaurant and cocktail bar.

-Out with the old, in with the new: This hotel concept is also sustainable and compatible with the capital.
-After all, since 2021, Berlin has been one of the five metropolises that are listed as sustainable travel destinations in the ‘Global Destination Sustainability Index’.
+Turning old into new: this hotel concept is also quite sustainable and suits the capital.
+After all, Berlin has been one of the top metropolises listed as the most sustainable city destinations in the "Global Destination Sustainability Index" since 2021.

-It surely is the beginning of a new era for Berlin's almost 65-year-old hotel icon: the InterConti.
-The hotel at the Berlin Zoo has been undergoing renovations since May 2019 and it continued to be fully operational all the while.
-The south and east wings, the ballroom and the gourmet restaurant Hugos have now all been redecorated.
-Only the west wing, the Marlene Bar and the corresponding restaurant are still not completed - they should also be redone all around by spring of this year.
+A new era begins for Berlin's almost 65-year-old hotel icon: the InterConti.
+The hotel at the Zoological Garden has been renovated since May 2019 while remaining open.
+The south, west and east wings, the ballroom, the gourmet restaurant Hugos, the Marlene Bar and the associated restaurant have all been redesigned.

-The ibis Styles Berlin Treptow is also shining in new splendour.
-The motto of the renovation work was ‘Colours of Berlin’.
-The unique interior and design concepts are reflected in the floor patterns, the walls and the furniture.
-The design hotel’s two conference rooms can be booked for meetings with up to 50 participants.
+The ibis Styles Berlin Treptow also shines in new splendour.
+"Colours of Berlin" was the motto for the renovation work.
+The unique interior and design concept can be found in the pattern of the floors, on the walls and in the furnishings.
+The design hotel's two conference rooms can be booked for meetings with up to 50 participants.

-The serene boutique hotel Neuer Fritz in the heart of Berlin with a breathtaking view of the Spree, the Museum Island and the TV Tower has also been spruced up.
-The hotel boasts artful design and interiors in its spacious 45 rooms and suites.
+The quiet boutique hotel Neuer Fritz in the heart of Berlin with a breathtaking view of the Spree, Museum Island and the TV tower has also been refreshed.
+Artistic design and interiors can be found in the spacious 45 rooms and suites.

-What's more, thanks to an app, people travelling to Berlin can now brush up on their memories of a wonderful city break or add a touch of anticipation to their trip: The Adlon Kempinski Berlin has developed an augmented reality app with the Berlin start-up Zaubar, with which users can virtually visit four locations in the hotel.
-They can stroll through the lobby, the Royal Suite or the star restaurant "Lorenz Adlon Esszimmer".
+And with an app, travellers to Berlin can now refresh their memories of a beautiful city trip or increase their anticipation: the Adlon Kempinski Berlin has developed an augmented reality app with the Berlin start-up Zaubar, with which users can virtually visit four places in the hotel.
+They can stroll through the lobby, the Royal Suite or the Michelin-starred restaurant "Lorenz Adlon Esszimmer".
 The app is available free of charge in the App and Google Play Store.

 Hotel de Rome © Hotel de Rome